Sivashalini17/HILL-CIPHER/README.md

 encryption.
 The matrix used

-for encryption is the cipher key, and it sho
+for encryption is the cipher key, and it should be chosen

-ld be chosen

 randomly from the set of invertible n × n matrices (modulo 26).